• Skip to primary navigation

 Ingredients

-• 4 lbs garnet yams approximately 3 to 4, peeled and sliced.
+• 4 lbs garnet yams, approximately 3 to 4, peeled and sliced.
 [Note 1]

-• ¼ cup maple syrup or Lakanto maple syrup
+• ¼ cup maple syrup, or Lakanto maple syrup

-• 2 tablespoon coconut oil
+• 2 tbsp coconut oil

-• 2 teaspoon fresh rosemary finely minced
+• 2 tsp fresh rosemary, finely minced

-• 2 teaspoon pumpkin pie spice
+• 2 tsp pumpkin pie spice

-• 1 teaspoon sea salt
+• 1 tsp sea salt

-• 1 ½ cups pecan whole or coarsely chopped
+• 1 ½ cups pecan, whole or coarsely chopped

 Instructions